 The social media giant may or may not be listening to us, but just this year Facebook admitted that the company “scans them (Messenger conversations) and uses the same tools to prevent abuse there that it does on the social network more generally”.

 And that’s not all Facebook’s been snooping around in when it comes to your personal data.
 The social media giant keeps track of many of your interests and hobbies through a variety of means online – both on and off Facebook.
 This involves buying user information from data brokers and consolidating it in one place for digital marketers to use.
 While Facebook has been phasing out data collection practices such as this, it still has all its previously collected information stored away.
-Click here and go ‘your information’, then ‘your categories’ to see just a few of the categories you’re a part of in Facebook’s servers.
+Go to ‘your information’, then ‘your categories’ to see just a few of the categories you’re a part of in Facebook’s servers.

 Perhaps Facebook’s most worrying information system, although probably its most well-known, is location tracking.
 Users have the option to check-in at restaurants, bars and other events that they visit, but in doing so give up their location to Facebook – which can then track them at all times.